First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Track reconstruction

 \subsection{Track matching}

 After connecting the tracks between the ECC bricks and the Shifter, track matching between the ECC bricks and the INGRID module is performed.
 The ECC tracks are extrapolated to the most upstream plane of INGRID and matched with an INGRID track using the slope, position, and timing information.
 Each ECC event is required to have a time residual within 200\,s from the INGRID event timing.
 The slope- and position-related tolerances are set to 0.100 and 5.0\,cm in the XZ- and YZ-planes, respectively.
-Figure.~\ref{fig:time_residual} shows the time residuals between the ECC and INGRID events.
+Figure~\ref{fig:time_residual} shows the time residuals between the ECC and INGRID events.
 The standard deviation of the time residuals distribution represents the Shifter time resolution, which was approximately 50\,s in this study.
 The connection efficiencies of muon tracks among the ECC bricks, the Shifter, and INGRID are shown in Fig.~\ref{fig:connection_efficiency}.
-Furthermore, events with more than one possible connections, representing approximately 4\% of the total, were not used.
+The connection inefficiencies are caused by the following reasons: multiple scattering of muons; muons stopped before penetrating three layers of INGRID; angle acceptance of INGRID.
+Events with more than one possible connections, representing approximately 4\% of the total, were not used.